Mehak3010/SmogTrace/README.md

   consistent with a real atmospheric transport lag rather than a same-day coincidence.

-## What's next

-The lag-decay pattern is itself indirect evidence that wind-driven smoke transport is the biggest missing variable.
-Adding meteorological data (wind speed/direction, temperature, humidity, boundary-layer height) is the highest-value next step toward a stronger model.

 ---

 *Phase 1 analysis.
-See [`PHASE1_FINDINGS.md`](./PHASE1_FINDINGS.md) for full detail, data-quality corrections, and season-by-season figures.*
+See [`PHASE1_FINDINGS.md`](./PHASE1_FINDINGS.md) for the full data-quality writeup, season-by-season figures, and everything behind the summary above.*